 Step 3: Begin Your Message with an Introduction

 Having decided on who your letter is directed to, now comes the part where you actually start writing it.
 Any letter that’s worth looking at will begin with a solid introduction.
 For best results, do not make your message sound generic or vague.
 Instead, opt for a more personalized tone that makes it seem like you are directly speaking to your target audience.
 By humanizing the approach, you can catch their attention better.
 The rest of the details should be generally smooth sailing from there.

 Although there is the choice to be straight forward with your message, it can help if you include mentions of certain offers or promos.
 A tactic like this is meant to further entice your customers.
 What better way to accomplish that than by talking about a limited-time offer that is sure to run out soon if the recipient does not act quickly.
 Even if they do not act, this will give them an indication of what you are capable of and they might be more receptive to future offers from you in the future.

 Step 5: Invite the Recipient to an Event

-In the event that you have no special product or service to offer, you can always entice your customers by inviting them of an upcoming event that is either hosted by you or sponsored by your business.
+In the event that you have no special product or service to offer, you can always entice your customers by inviting them to an upcoming event that is either hosted by you or sponsored by your business.
 The purpose of this would be to drive traffic to the event while allowing your brand to thrive via the increased awareness of your customers.

 Step 6: Proofread and Edit